BeppeC/pyDichroX/README.md

 dr. Michele Serri

-Niccolò Giaconi
+dr. Niccolò Giaconi

 dr. Andrea Luigi Sorrentino

 prof. Matteo Mannini

-I also acknowledge the staff of DEIMOS Beamline (Soleil Synchrotron, Paris, France), BOREAS Beamline (Alba Synchrotron, Barcelona , Spain), APE Beamline (Elettra Synchrotron, Trieste, Italy).
+I also acknowledge the staff of DEIMOS Beamline (Soleil Synchrotron, Paris, France), BOREAS Beamline (Alba Synchrotron, Barcelona , Spain), APE Beamline (Elettra Synchrotron, Trieste, Italy), ID-32 Beamline (ESRF Synchrotron, Grenoble, France).

 The realization of this program would not have been possible without the collaboration, suggestions, discussion, hints and testing on the field they provided.